So you’re willing to try Indian clubs but you are not sure what type and weight is best suited for you. This guide is for you!

 With weight ranging from 2kg to 20kg, expect a lot of variation in how well they swing due to the different sizes and weight distribution.

-Why the Pahlavandle™ is best!
+Why the Pahlavandle™ is best for beginners

 With one set of handles and a few plastic bottles, you get a whole range of clubs up to 3kg.
 The Pahlavandle allows you to adjust the weight accordingly to the exercises you are doing, and figure what is right for you!